ANATOMY OF RANGE ENCODER

 Exact number of bits

 The last part in this topic is to show how it all related to entropy.
-We apply logarithm to the
+In order to estimate number of bits we apply logarithm to the number of possible permutations and replace factorials by Sterling approximation

 If we divide this number by the number of symbols we have limit expressed in bits per symbol